blackfireio/documentation/reference-guide/glossary.rst

 .. glossary::

+  Agent
+    The agent is a server-side daemon that receives raw observability data from the :term:`probe <Probe>`, and forwards them to Blackfire servers.

   Call-Graph
     A call-graph is a relational visualization method.
 Blackfire profiles are displayed as call-graphs to show the caller-callee relation between